-Key to unlocking the tight spaces of the existing library is a modest single storey block – the Link block.
+The key to unlocking the tight spaces of the existing library is a modest single-storey block – the Link block.
 Tucked between the party wall of Convocation House and the two wings of the library, the Link block has undergone many alterations over the past two centuries, with little original fabric remaining.
-What is presently a garden store and windowless strongroom, was a pivotal opportunity for the design team to transform the circulation of the library.
-Through occupying this space and the gap between the Bodleian’s buttresses, we have created a new entrance to both wings of the library and new staircase and lift, making the library fully accessible.
+What is presently a garden store and windowless strong room was a pivotal opportunity for the design team to transform the library’s circulation.
+By occupying this space and the gap between the Bodleian’s buttresses, we have created a new entrance to both wings of the library and new staircase and lift, making the library fully accessible.
 The new lift shaft will be hidden behind an existing stair turret.
-A further new entrance and stair at the north end of the annex adds new emergency exits and allows flexible movement through the building.
+A further new entrance and stair at the north end of the annex add new emergency exits and allow flexible movement through the building.

 Steel beams, added as reinforcement to the range floor in the 19th century, will be replaced with a new hidden structure, allowing the original ceiling design to be fully revealed.

 The library was significantly altered throughout the last century, with many changes obscuring the original beauty of Gilbert Scott’s design.
 With no construction drawings to work from, careful investigation of the building’s fabric and study of Gilbert Scott’s wider works informed the design proposals.
-Reflecting Scott’s modulation of light, the 1950’s rooflights in the annex will be replaced by clerestory windows, as in the St Pancras ticket hall.
+Reflecting Scott’s approach to controlling light, the 1950s roof lights in the annex will be replaced by clerestory windows, as in the St Pancras ticket hall.

-The use of prefabricated hardwood laminated panels, allows for structural interventions including a lift shaft and the new 14m cantilevered mezzanine to be partially pre-constructed with minimum assembly on site.
+Using prefabricated hardwood laminated panels allows for structural interventions, including a lift shaft and the new 14m cantilevered mezzanine to be partially pre-constructed with minimum on-site assembly.

-On the first floor of the range, bookcases will be constructed to conceal a deployable fire curtain system, without disrupting the historic interior.
-Existing exposed services will be re-routed and hidden beneath the plinths of the bookshelves, in significant upgrades to the building’s services, and environmental comfort and performance.
+Bookcases on the range’s first floor will be constructed to conceal a deployable fire curtain system without disrupting the historic interior.
+Existing exposed services will be re-routed and hidden beneath the plinths of the bookshelves in significant upgrades to the building’s services, environmental comfort, and performance.

 The material palette compliments the craftsmanship of the original building.
 Alongside extensive use of beech and oak, cast iron panels will clad the new lift shaft.
-Celebrating a number of stained glass windows created by Exeter alumni, William Morris and Edward Burne-Jones, our proposals introduce reeded glass screen and artists’ installations in the new circulation spaces.
+Celebrating several stained glass windows created by Exeter alumni William Morris and Edward Burne-Jones, our proposals introduce reeded glass screens and artists’ installations in the new circulation spaces.